Declared Pest Plants & Animals

 There are a number of species of fish in Townsville's waterways that compete with native fish for resources and threaten the natural ecosystem of our rivers.

-for more information download Pest Fish Fact Sheet.
+For more information, download the Pest Fish Fact Sheet (PDF, 345.1 KB)

 Thunbergia Fragrans is a restricted invasive plant under the Biosecurity Act 2015.
 It must not be given away, sold or released into the environment without a permit.